ublue-os/ucore/README.md

 [![stable](https://github.com/ublue-os/ucore/actions/workflows/build-stable.yml/badge.svg)](https://github.com/ublue-os/ucore/actions/workflows/build-stable.yml)
 [![testing](https://github.com/ublue-os/ucore/actions/workflows/build-testing.yml/badge.svg)](https://github.com/ublue-os/ucore/actions/workflows/build-testing.yml)

 uCore is an OCI image of [Fedora CoreOS](https://getfedora.org/coreos/) with "batteries included".
-More specifically, it's an opinionated, custom CoreOS image, built daily with some comm tools added in.
+More specifically, it's an opinionated, custom CoreOS image, built daily with some common tools added in.
 The idea is to make a lightweight server image including commonly used services or the building blocks to host them.

 Please take a look at the included modifications, and help us improve uCore if the project interests you.